Dravya

 Dravya (द्रव्य) means substance or entity.
 According to the Jain philosophy, the universe is made up of six eternal substances: sentient beings or souls (jīva), non-sentient substance or matter (pudgala), principle of motion (dharma), the principle of rest (adharma), space (ākāśa) and time (kāla).
 The latter five are united as the ajiva (the non-living).
 As per the Sanskrit etymology, dravya means substances or entity, but it may also mean real or fundamental categories.

 Jain philosophers distinguish a substance from a body, or thing, by declaring the former as a simple element or reality while the latter as a compound of one or more substances or atoms.
 They claim that there can be a partial or total destruction of a body or thing, but no dravya can ever be destroyed.
+The Vaisheshika school of Indian philosophy also deals with a concept of dravya.